Mvrkery/Data-Science-Bootcamp-Projects/Python-Projects/README.md

 - Withdrawals: Customers can withdraw money from their accounts.
 - Transfers: Customers can transfer money between their accounts.
 - Balance inquiries: Customers can check the balance of their accounts.

+## Rock-Scissor-Paper-Game Project
+ The notebook also includes a complete implementation of a rock-scissor-paper game in Python.
+The game is simple to play: the user chooses rock, scissor, or paper, and the computer also chooses one of these three options.
+The winner is determined by the following rules:

+- Rock beats scissors
+- Scissors beats paper
+- Paper beats rock
+If both players choose the same option, then the game is a tie

+The game also includes a scoring system: the player who wins a round gets 1 point.
+The first player to reach 3 points wins the game.

+The notebook also includes a number of exercises that you can complete to practice your Python skills.